jdonaldson/golgi/Readme.md

 lookup of the right function on TestApi, and invokes the function there.

 Note : Golgi accepts its path argument as an array of simple strings.
-Golgi does not split or decode strings in urls, leaving that for more specific url-based implementations.
+Golgi does not split or decode strings in urls, leaving that to be handled by upstream libraries.

 # Fully Typed Path Arguments